For Illinois Renters in Crisis

 Apply through your local Public Housing Authority

-Program eligibility, funding, and application windows change frequently.
-In most cases, the fastest way to find what's currently available where you live is to call 211 — the United Way operates 211 service in Illinois and maintains real-time information on which programs have funding.
+Program eligibility, funding, and application windows change frequently — and in Illinois they vary widely between Chicago, the collar counties, and downstate, across all 102 counties.
+In most cases, the fastest way to find what's currently open where you live is to call 211 — the United Way operates 211 service in Illinois and maintains real-time information on which programs have funding.
 For benefit eligibility questions, especially if you also receive other public assistance, consult a benefits counselor before applying.

 Step 3: Illinois tenant rights and eviction law